davepinch/pinchy.cc/collections/_music/groups/the-doors/wikipedia/The_Doors.md

 ---
 title: "The Doors - Wikipedia"
-cc-type: wikipedia
+type: wikipedia
 date: 2022-11-06
-from:
-  - Los Angeles - Wikipedia
+from: Los Angeles - Wikipedia
-permalink: /en.wikipedia.org/wiki/:title
+permalink: /en.wikipedia.org/wiki/The_Doors
-related:
-  - The Doors of Perception - Wikipedia
+related: The Doors of Perception - Wikipedia
 wikipedia: "https://en.wikipedia.org/wiki/The_Doors"
 tags:
   - The Doors